An E. coli outbreak associated with Wendy's restaurants has now sickened 97 people in 6 states - KTVZ

 Those who have E. coli symptoms, like diarrhea and a fever over 102°F, severe vomiting or signs of dehydration, should call their health care provider right away, according to the CDC.
 They are also urged to write down what they ate the week before and report their illness to their local or state health department.

-Each year, around 1 in 6 Americans gets sick from at least 31 known pathogens and other unspecified agents, according to the CDC, and around 3,000 lose their lives.
+Each year, around 1 in 6 Americans gets a foodborne illness from at least 31 known pathogens and other unspecified agents, according to the CDC, and around 3,000 lose their lives.

 The-CNN-Wire